301-Redirection/DBC/Lua/LuaScriptingDocumentation.md

 `Trigger` determines what is being tested in an if statement.
 The possible values are

 * time (the time in the Dota Game),
-* EnemyHeroesAlive which corresponds the the number of enemy heroes that are alive
+* EnemyHeroesAlive which corresponds to the number of enemy heroes that are alive
 * AlliedHeroesAlive which corresponds to the number of allied heroes that are alive
 * NumEnemyHeroesVisible that corresponds to the number of enemy heroes that are currently visible on the minimap
 * RadiusAlliedHeroes which corresponds to the radius of the circle that covers all the allied heroes on the map